ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 ./CoppeliaSim/coppeliaSim.sh
 ```

+If these commands say that the file does not excist, either you're not in the correct working directory with your terminal, or you did not extract CoppeliaSim to the correct location.

 For the full startup options, please refer to the [docs](https://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).

 This will complain there is no ZMQ or Zero-MQ library available.
 This is expected, you did not install that, and likely won't.

 If you want to make sure you installed things correctly, the first thing to run is its error checker.
-This will report if all dynamically linked libraries are available.
+This will report if all dynamically linked libraries are available. (change `.sh` extension to the one your OS uses as a shell.)

 ```
 ./CoppeliaSim/libLoadErrorCheck.sh